 MGM aren’t the only ones — they’re just the latest in a long line of corporations that let their customers down on security.
-In 2019, around 800 million unique email addresses and 21 million passwords were stolen and sold online.
+In one of the biggest breaches of 2019, around 800 million unique email addresses and 21 million passwords were stolen and sold online.

 Data breaches make headlines with alarming regularity.
 The fallout from such attacks can be long-lasting both for the corporation and its consumer.

 Theft of this scale is usually caused by a range of factors, from malicious social engineering attacks to simple human error.
 The more employees a corporation has, the greater the number of potential access points for hackers to exploit.

 - Malware and spyware.
 While some malicious software is used to extort money directly from corporations, many will quietly spy on internal messages and private servers.
 Hackers can monitor this information from afar and use it to gain access to the valuable data they’re looking for.
 Malware is often unwittingly downloaded from unsecured websites, malicious advertisements, and phishing emails.

 - Phishing and social engineering.
 Subtle tactics like phishing continue to successfully target major corporations every year.
 Using social engineering techniques like pretexting, hackers pose as someone trustworthy and contact the company’s employees.
 They’ll either try to gain data directly or steal password information that will allow them to probe deeper into customer databases.

 - Human error and the lack of best practice.
 Human error contributes to around 90% of data breaches, as high standards of best practice aren’t always enforced.
 Many employees use weak passwords, connect to high-risk Wi-Fi hotspots, and forget to encrypt their data.
 As long as a corporate network’s endpoints remain unprotected, the company as a whole cannot be secured.